 Billing and Account Management Best Practices

-Q: My organization uses AWS services across multiple departments.
+Q: My organization uses Amazon Web Services services across multiple departments.
 Each department performs different business functions, and I want to configure different permissions for the departments according to their business modules.
-For example, the finance department needs to have the permissions to view bills and manage tax settings but does not need access to other services on the AWS Management Console.
+For example, the finance department needs to have the permissions to view bills and manage tax settings but does not need access to other services on the Amazon Web Services Management Console.
 How can I configure permissions for different departments?

-Best Practice: Set up IAM users to manage and control access to your AWS resources.
+Best Practice: Set up IAM users to manage and control access to your Amazon Web Services resources.

-AWS Identity and Access Management (IAM) is a web service that helps you securely control access to AWS resources.
+Amazon Identity and Access Management (IAM) is a web service that helps you securely control access to Amazon Web Services resources.
 You can use IAM to control who is authenticated (signed in) and authorized (has permissions) to use resources.
 You can grant different permissions to different people for different resources.
-For example, you can allow some users complete access to Amazon Elastic Compute Cloud (Amazon EC2), Amazon Simple Storage Service (Amazon S3), Amazon DynamoDB, Amazon Redshift, and other AWS services.
+For example, you can allow some users complete access to Amazon Elastic Compute Cloud (Amazon EC2), Amazon Simple Storage Service (Amazon S3), Amazon DynamoDB, Amazon Redshift, and other Amazon Web Services services.
 For other users, you can allow read-only access to only some S3 buckets, or permissions to use only certain EC2 instances.
 You can also configure in such a way that some users access only your billing information and nothing else.

 You can create IAM groups according to job responsibilities, such as administrators, developers, and bills, define licenses for each group, and finally assign IAM users to each of these groups.
 An IAM group is a collection of IAM users.
 All users in an IAM group inherit the permissions assigned to that group.
 For example, you could have a group called Admins and give that group the types of permissions that administrators typically need.
 If a person changes jobs in your organization, you can remove them from the old IAM groups and add them to the appropriate new groups.

-If you want to grant an IAM user or group the permissions needed to access your account’s billing information, sign in to the AWS IAM console, choose the IAM group, user, or role, choose Add permissions, select Attach existing policies directly, and then choose AWSBillingReadOnlyAccess.
+If you want to grant an IAM user or group the permissions needed to access your account’s billing information, sign in to the Amazon IAM console, choose the IAM group, user, or role, choose Add permissions, select Attach existing policies directly, and then choose Amazon Web Services BillingReadOnlyAccess.

-Q: My organization uses AWS services across multiple technology research and development teams.
+Q: My organization uses Amazon Web Services services across multiple technology research and development teams.
 How do I calculate the monthly bills for each team and consolidate the total monthly expenses across different teams?

 Best Practice: Set up Detailed Billing Reports with resources and tags.

 With usage reports from us, you can drill down into your cost and usage.
 The data in the usage report is updated more than once a day.
-You can filter reports based on AWS account, Region, Availability Zone, operating system, instance type, purchase options, lease, and label.
+You can filter reports based on Amazon Web Services account, Region, Availability Zone, operating system, instance type, purchase options, lease, and label.